 "Donating to charity is the perfect opportunity to make a difference in the world.
 By making a difference to someone's life, you are leaving behind a legacy.
 You are making a statement that your life was worthwhile because you made a contribution to society."

 Lastefond - Children's Fund

 Nores Plastic Ltd. is committed to contributing to the improvement of childrens' treatment conditions in Estonia.
-Therefore we have been supporting for several years the University of Tartu Hospital Children's Fund.
+Since 2004 we have been continuously supporting the University of Tartu Hospital Children's Fund.
 Our positive role model has not gone unnoticed even by our foreign business partners - in 2006 and 2012 the Children's Fund received a significant contribution from our Chinese customers.